Pompeo Is 1st Top US Diplomat to Visit an Israeli Settlement

 Human Rights Watch, whose researcher was deported from Israel last year for past statements allegedly in support of BDS, does not call for boycotting Israel but urges companies to avoid doing business in West Bank settlements, saying it makes them complicit in human rights abuses.
 Amnesty does not take a position on the boycott movement.

-“The Trump administration is undermining the common fight against the scourge of antisemitism by equating it with peaceful advocacy of boycotts,” Eric Goldstein, acting Middle East and North Africa director at Human Rights Watch, said in a statement.
+“The Trump administration is undermining the common fight against the scourge of antisemitism by equating it with peaceful advocacy of boycotts,” said Eric Goldstein, acting Middle East and North Africa director at Human Rights Watch.

 Israel passed a 2017 law that bars entry to foreigners who have called for economic boycotts of Israel or its settlements.
 The U.S. House of Representatives passed a resolution opposing the boycott movement last year, and several U.S. states have enacted anti-BDS laws.

+The European Union's former foreign policy chief, Federica Mogherini, said she opposed BDS but backed the movement's right to call for boycotts as freedom of speech.

-Virtually all Palestinian organizations support the boycott movement, but under President Donald Trump the U.S. has already cut off nearly all forms of aid to the Palestinians.
+Virtually all Palestinian advocacy groups support the boycott movement.
+Under President Donald Trump, the U.S. has already cut off nearly all forms of aid to the Palestinians.
 President-elect Joe Biden has pledged to restore the aid as part of efforts to revive the peace process.

 Pompeo spoke at a press conference with Israeli Prime Minister Benjamin Netanyahu, who said the Israel-U.S. alliance had reached “unprecedented heights” under the Trump administration.